"Burglar who walked thru walls"

 First Appearance: Tales of Suspense I#5/3 (September, 1959)

-Powers/Abilities: The burglar had low-level skills, and was merely a tinkerer when it came to machines, but he did accidentally reassemble an electronic device (original function unknown) into a matter transmitter.
+Powers/Abilities: The burglar had low-level skills in electronics, and was merely a tinkerer when it came to machines; he accidentally reassembled an electronic device (original function unrevealed) into a matter transmitter.

 The matter transmitter was an extremely short-range teleporter.
-It was a device that could be held in one's hands, and it had the power to disintegrate both itself and its operator, then reintegrate both itself and its operator about ten feet in front of where they had previously been, allowing both to pass through walls.
+It was a small device that could be held in one's hands, and it had the power to disintegrate both itself and its operator, then reintegrate both itself and its operator about ten feet from where they had previously been, allowing both to pass through walls and other barriers.

-History: (Tales of Suspense I#5 (fb) - BTS) - A lifelong criminal, the burglar decided to go into semi-retirement and got a job working in Professor Hamilton's lab as a cleaning man.
+(Tales of Suspense I#5/3 (fb) - BTS) - A lifelong criminal, the burglar decided to go into semi-retirement and got a job in Professor Hamilton's lab, where he worked as a cleaning man.

-(Tales of Suspense I#5) - While Professor Hamilton was off to Washington for a few days, the burglar (then still working as a cleaning man) tinkered with an electronic device in Hamilton's lab because he liked taking things apart and putting them back together again, "...to see what makes it tick."
+(Tales of Suspense I#5/3 (fb)) - While Professor Hamilton was away in Washington for a few days, the burglar (then still working as a cleaning man) tinkered with an electronic device in Hamilton's lab because he liked taking things apart and putting them back together again, "...to see what makes it tick."

-But the device he chose to take apart had so many parts that he was unsure if it was reassembled in the proper configuration.
-When he activated the device, he was shocked to see it glow and emit some kind of rays at an ashtray, then both the device and the ashtray disappeared and reappeared beyond a partition, several feet away from where they had been.
+But the device he chose to take apart had so many components that he was unsure if he had reassembled it in the proper configuration.
+When he activated the device, he was shocked to see it glow and emit some kind of rays at an ashtray, then both the device and the ashtray disappeared and reappeared beyond a partition, several feet away from where they had previously been.
 The burglar realized that he had somehow reassembled the device into a matter transmitter.

 When he learned he could also use this machine on himself, it gave the burglar a new angle to commit crimes.
-He checked into a motel, in a room adjoining one occupied by a wealthy couple.
-He then transported himself and the machine through the wall and pilfered their valuables, and then transported himself back into his own room.
+He drove to one of the city's best hotels, then checked into a room adjacent to one occupied by a wealthy couple; while they were away, he transported himself and the machine through the wall and pilfered their valuables, then transported himself back into his own room.

 He continued on a crime spree for several weeks, even moving on to robbing bank vaults and jewellery stores.
-The police were baffled by the crimes -- the buildings' door locks were never tampered with.
-One lone cop had his theory on how these thefts were being committed.
+The police were baffled by the crimes, because the door locks of the robbed buildings were never tampered with.
+But one lone cop had his theory on how these thefts were being committed.
 The cop planted a false news story about the world's largest diamond being on display in a museum, as bait in his trap to lure the mysterious burglar.

-That night, the burglar went to the museum, activated his machine, and materialized in a room where the diamond was supposed to be, but it was a trap -- the room was actually an exhibit of an early American jail, and the cop was there waiting for him!
-The two struggled, and the transmitter machine fell to the floor, smashing into pieces.
-The cop caught the burglar and took him off to jail.
+After seeing the fake article, the burglar went to the museum that night, activated his machine, and materialized in a room where the diamond was supposed to be; but he found out that it was a trap--the room was actually an exhibit of an early American jail, and the cop was there waiting for him!
+The two struggled with each other, and the transmitter machine fell to the floor, where it was smashed to pieces.
+The cop arrested the burglar and took him off to jail.

-The burglar was tried and sentenced to prison, where he would spend his time trying to recreate the transmitter machine, but because the first machine was the result of a one-in-a-million chance accident, he would never succeed.
+(Tales of Suspense I#5/3) - The burglar was tried and sentenced to prison, where he would spend his time trying to recreate the transmitter machine; but because the first machine was the result of a one-in-a-million chance accident, he would never succeed.

-Comments: Created by an unknown writer and Paul Reinman.
+Comments: Created by an unidentified writer and Paul Reinman.

-This burglar demonstrated the same limited thinking that was typical of so many super-villains who would later follow him (such as Bruno Horgan/The Melter) -- he discovers something that could be a real boon to humanity, but rather than do the smart thing and patent it (and possibly become a multi-millionaire in the process), he chooses instead to waste it on pennyante crimes.
+This burglar demonstrated the same limited thinking that was typical of so many super-villains who would later follow him (such as Bruno Horgan/Melter)--he discovers something that could be a real boon to humanity, but rather than do the smart thing and patent it (and possibly become a multi-millionaire in the process), he chooses instead to waste it on penny-ante crimes.

 --Gammatotem

-And a big THANK YOU to Dennis Giansante for scanning this story for me!
+And a big THANK YOU to Dennis Giansante for originally scanning this story for me!
+New and additional images by Ron Fredricks.

 Profile by John Kaminski